24/7 Support Line - Call Now

 The symptoms of morphine addiction include yen sleep, runny nose, slurred speech, itchy skin, euphoria, mood swings, secretive behavior, paranoia, anxiety, and depression.

-The short-term and long-term effects of morphine addiction are euphoria, sedation, constipation, respiratory depression, hormonal imbalance, organ damage (liver), overdose and risk of death, mental health disorder (neurological disorder), altered brain chemistry, auditory hallucinations, and paranoia.
+The short-term and long-term effects of morphine addiction are euphoria, sedation, constipation, respiratory depression, hormonal imbalance, organ damage (liver), overdose, and risk of death, mental health disorder (neurological disorder), altered brain chemistry, auditory hallucinations, and paranoia.

-Some of the most common treatment options for morphine addiction are detoxification, cognitive behavioral therapies, medication-assisted treatment, long-term rehabilitation programs(in-patient/ out-patient), and support groups.
+Some of the most common treatment options for morphine addiction are detoxification, cognitive behavioral therapies, medication-assisted treatment, long-term rehabilitation programs(inpatient/outpatient), and support groups.

 What is Morphine Addiction?

-What are the Causes of Morphine Addiction?
+What Are The Causes of Morphine Addiction?

 causes-of-morphine-addiction